WebCraft Dev logoWebCraftDev

 For a fine dining restaurant, plan a separate tasting menu version and seasonal menu.

 This is the number one feature in terms of return on investment.
-Three options depending on volume:
+The market offers two economic models.

 Integrated click and collect

 If you do delivery or takeaway, integrate ordering directly on your site.
-Uber Eats and Deliveroo charge 25 to 35% commission per order, which on already tight restaurant margins turns you into a marketing service for these platforms.
+Third-party delivery platforms charge 25 to 35% commission per order, which on already tight restaurant margins turns you into a marketing service for these platforms.

-Solutions to integrate on the site, without commission: Zelty, Innovorder, Sunday, Deliverect (multi-channel for international operators).
-Monthly cost: 30 to 150 EUR depending on solution.
-Customer orders and pays online, you prepare, they collect or you deliver.
+An integrated click and collect module on your site costs 30 to 150 EUR/month depending on solution.
+Customer orders and pays online, you prepare, they collect or you deliver in a defined radius.

 Local SEO optimized for "restaurant [city]"